swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 ## Detailed Design

-### CC Destination Artifact Bundles
+### Swift SDK Bundles

 As a quick reminder for a concept introduced in [SE-0305](https://github.com/apple/swift-evolution/blob/main/proposals/0305-swiftpm-binary-target-improvements.md), an **artifact bundle** is a directory that has the filename suffix `.artifactbundle` and has a predefined structure with `.json` manifest files provided as metadata.

-The proposed structure of artifact bundles containing CC destinations looks like:
+The proposed structure of artifact bundles containing Swift SDKs looks like:

 ```
 <name>.artifactbundle
 ├ info.json
-├ <destination artifact>
+├ <Swift SDK artifact>
-│ ├ destination.json
+│ ├ swift-sdk.json
 │ ├ toolset.json
-│ └ <destination files and directories>
+│ └ <Swift SDK files and directories>
-├ <destination artifact>
+├ <Swift SDK artifact>
-│ ├ destination.json
+│ ├ swift-sdk.json
 │ ├ toolset.json
-│ └ <destination files and directories>
+│ └ <Swift SDK files and directories>
-├ <destination artifact>
+├ <Swift SDK artifact>
 ┆ └┄
 ```

-For example, a destination bundle allowing to cross-compile Swift 5.8 source code to recent versions of Ubuntu from macOS would look like this:
+For example, a Swift SDK bundle allowing to cross-compile Swift 5.8 source code to recent versions of Ubuntu from macOS would look like this:

 ```